 View the latest news and status updates about the implementation process, along with a summary, milestones, and key implementation features.

 FALSC and Florida’s public postsecondary libraries are in the process of a transition to a next-generation integrated library system (ILS).
 This multi-year effort marks the largest transition to an integrated academic library catalog/discovery system in Florida’s history.

-A NOTE ON WIKI ACCESS: Many items below refer readers to wikis for more information.
+A NOTE ON WIKI ACCESS: Some items below refer readers to wikis for more information.
 Since there is proprietary information on the wikis, a generic password is required to view content.
 Access is available to staff at Florida’s public higher-education institutions.
 Please contact your local ILS Coordinator or the Help Desk, email@example.com or (877) 506-2210 (toll free), to request log-in information.